-My work has appeared or aired in various venues including The New York Times, Salon.com, Brain, Child, 429, xoJane, National Public Radio, Sliver of Stone, The Washington Blade, The Manhattan Resident, and the anthologies, Looking Queer and All that Glitters.
+My work has appeared or aired in various venues including The New York Times, Salon, The Rumpus, Brain, Child, 429, xoJane, AEON, Manifest-Station, Sliver of Stone, The Washington Blade, The Manhattan Resident, NPR, PBS, and the anthologies, Looking Queer and All that Glitters.

 I’ve performed my stories at venues throughout the U.S., mostly in New York, San Francisco, Los Angeles, and Miami including Sit ‘n Spin at Comedy Central Stage, Spark at Powerhouse Theater, Word-a-Rama at Highland Grounds, the Fake Gallery, Lip Service West in Oakland, Porchlight in San Francisco, Lip Service at Miami Book Fair International, and the Miracle Theater in Coral Gables.

-I’m now the executive producer and host of the podcast Writing Class Radio.
+I’m now the executive producer, teacher and co-host of the podcast Writing Class Radio.
 You’ll hear true personal stories told by the students in my class and a little bit about how to write your own stories.